v0dro/v0dro.github.io/_posts/2020-04-21-profiling-and-benchmarking-python-programs.md

 # Profiling C extensions

-Say you want to know the function profiles of the following PyTorch script, where we want to know where the `scatter\_` call is spending most of its time:
+Say you want to know the function profiles of the following PyTorch script, where we want to know where the <code>scatter_</code> call is spending most of its time:
 ``` python
 import torch
 import numpy